6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 When to Use ngx-json-editor

-This is the library I'd recommend starting with for most Angular JSON editor needs.
-It strikes the right balance between features and complexity.
-The tree view is intuitive for non-developers editing config files, while code mode gives power users the raw editing experience they expect.
+ngx-json-editor is a strong starting point for most Angular JSON editing needs because it balances capability with complexity.
+The tree view is approachable for non developers editing configuration, while code mode gives technical users the raw editing experience they expect.

 2. Monaco Editor for Angular (Best for Developer Tools)

 Monaco Editor is the editor that powers VS Code.
-If you want the same editing experience in your Angular application, complete with IntelliSense, error highlighting, and schema-based autocomplete, Monaco is the way to get it.
+If you want that same editing experience inside an Angular application, including IntelliSense, error highlighting, and schema based autocomplete, Monaco can deliver it.

-For Angular integration, ngx-monaco-editor-v2 provides a well-maintained wrapper that handles the complexity of loading Monaco's web workers and integrating with Angular's change detection.
+Angular integration: ngx-monaco-editor-v2 is a well maintained wrapper that handles the complexity of loading Monaco's web workers and integrates cleanly with Angular change detection.

 Installation